 - Keep the soil around you herbs moist, but not too wet.
 With most herbs, it’s okay to let the soil dry just a bit between watering.
-Just don’t let the soil dry out.
+Just don’t let the soil dry out completely.

 - Pinch or clip the herbs (even if you aren’t going to cook with them).
 Herbs are what’s called, “cut and come again”, that means the more you snip them, the more they grow.

 - Sometimes soil gnats can be a problem and that’s why I recommend using a good organic potting mix.
 It’s still possible to get soil gnats even with the best potting mix.
 Using some of the pebbles to cover the soil on top, is also a way to prevent fungus gnats.
 If you do get soil gnats, these cute little butterfly things work great for eliminating them.

 - Your herbs will do best in a sunny window, but if you don’t have a sunny spot in your home, herbs will do fine with artificial light, like LED under cabinet lights or a grow light.

 If you don’t want to use mason jars, here are a few other alternatives: